-The Wichard tethers are the only ones out there that are ORC approved.
+The Wichard tethers are the only ones out there that are ORC compliant.
 They are well made and Wichard has been in the tether game for a while so they”re a known, quality product.
 Whether or not the snap shackle is easy to release if you”re pulled by the boat isn”t in my opinion all that significant – you should carry a knife anyways and being able to release without cutting it is just an extra bonus.

 Spinlock Deckware Safety Lines

 Spinlock offers several options in their tethers (they call them safety lines).
 They have two versions – the standard (shown above) and the race and both offer straight 2-clip as well as the split 3-clip versions.
 They have the same sort of elastic webbing as the Wichard on some of the models to reduce the length from 2m to 1m when not loaded.